marc-ocampo/custom_bashrc/README.md

 # custom_bashrc
-This is a personal bashrc
+This is a personal bashrc.
+Use the script by sourcing it from your bashrc.